 Use cases and other requirements that guide the development of FSDF thematic models. conceptual model – abstract definition of the key concepts in the language of the domain; and

 FSDF Conceptual Model – key concepts and relationships agreed by each FSDF Theme.
 These are unpopulated as FSDF theme have not yet engaged around conceptual model development.
-However, these models can include concepts that be implemented in a fodunation spatial product as well as informative concepts such as business drivers, or legislative constraints that inform data product design.
+However, these models can include concepts that be implemented in a foundation spatial product as well as informative concepts such as business drivers, or legislative constraints that inform data product design.

 FSDF Logical model - defines concepts and relationships for the FSDF theme, using the ISO19100 standards framework.